How to Become an Applied Behavior Analyst in Utah

 Applying for a license is the final step.
 License application forms can be downloaded from the DOPL website here.
 The application fee is due at time of filing and costs $120.
 The fee is not refundable.

 If you obtained a BCBA® or BCaBA®, your licensing application will be very straightforward.
-In addition to filling out the questionnaire, you only need to submit official documentation of your certification from the BACB.
+In addition to filling out the questionnaires about your background, education, and experience, you only need to submit official documentation of your certification from the BACB.

-If you are applying for license by exam, you will have to include:
+If you are applying for license by application, you will have to include:

 • Your official transcripts to prove you hold an appropriate degree